-Ryerson’s polytechnic past means it has always offered degrees that lead to jobs, but the university’s innovation zones help students create them.
-The school now boasts more than 10, including fashion, biomedical engineering, media and social innovation.
-The original business incubator, the Digital Media Zone, opened in 2010 and has supported more than 225 start-ups.
-Former president Sheldon Levy, who launched the DMZ, is now Ontario’s deputy minister of training, colleges and universities; his successor is expected to be named by summer.
+Ryerson’s polytechnic past means it has always offered degrees that lead to jobs, but the university’s innovation zones now help students create them.
+The school boasts 10 zones, including biomedical engineering, social innovation, science and urban energy.
+The original business incubator, the DMZ, opened in 2010 and has helped develop more than 430 technology start-ups that have raised more than $736 million in seed funding and fostered the creation of more than 3,500 jobs.

 Ryerson’s downtown location means high rents, resulting in a large number of commuter students, but the Student Learning Centre, the Mattamy Athletic Centre, cafés and the Ryerson Image Centre gallery entice students to stay after class.
 Respite from the city bustle can be found at Lake Devo, a man-made pond that serves as an ice rink in winter, or on Gould Street, closed to cars since 2010.
 Students at the Ted Rogers School of Management beneﬁt from proximity to the ﬁnancial district.
 The new Daphne Cockwell Health Sciences Complex offers simulated hospital settings for nursing students, demonstration kitchens for nutrition students and an advanced prototyping lab for design students.

 “We are redefining the learning experience by exploring bold ideas and transforming them into opportunities,” says president Mohamed Lachemi.
 “Ryerson students get real-world experience and create the impact they want to see in the world.”

 • Nutrition and Food: Accredited by the Partnership for Dietetic Education and Practice, this program offers advanced learning opportunities in dietetics, food security, gerontology and Aboriginal studies.